Peacocks are among the most amazing and lovely birds anyone wishes to see.So, where do they come from? Where do peacocks live?

 Although peafowl lives in one specific area, they like roaming around.
 Therefore, you can easily spot them wandering around looking for more food.
-Peacocks are omnivores and will always be looking around for both vegetation and meat.
+Peacocks are omnivores and will always look around for vegetation and meat.

-Here are some of the countries where you can find peacocks in the wilderness:
+Here are some of the countries where peacocks live in the wilderness:

 Are There Peacocks In North America?

-Peacocks in North America tend to congregate in suburban neighborhoods where they can find food easily.
-They can be very noisy, especially during their mating season, which starts from late spring up to late fall.
+Peacocks who live in North America tend to congregate in suburban neighborhoods where they can find food easily.
+They can be very noisy, especially during their mating season, from late spring to late fall.

 Where Can You Find Peacocks In The United States of America?